East Deep Creek, Queensland: Geography

 The corridor of the North Coast railway line forms the western boundary of the locality.
 Deep Creek forms the northern boundary of the locality; the creek becomes a tributary of the Mary River in Gympie.

 The Bruce Highway enters the locality from the south (Mothar Mountain) and passes through the west of the locality loosely parallel with the railway line and exists to the north-west (Victory Heights).

 The main road passing through the locality is East Deep Creek Road which enters the locality from the west (Monkland) and winds across the locality in a generally easterly direction until it exits to the east (Cedar Pocket).

 The land use is a mixture of grazing on native vegetation and rural residential housing.
-In the south-west of the locality is an industrial area and a former mine site which is currently being rehabilitated to create further industrial land through the Orbelo Rehabilitation Proejct.
+In the south-west of the locality is an industrial area and a former mine site which is currently being rehabilitated to create further industrial land through the Orbelo Rehabilitation Project.